 Company H, 167th U. S. Infantry, 42nd “Rainbow” Division In The First World War.

 Company H of the 4th Alabama National Guard was headquartered in Alexander City during the years before World War One.
-This infantry company, commanded by Marion Institute graduate Captain Herman Winkler Thompson, drew its members from Tallapoosa and surrounding counties.
+This infantry company, commanded by Marion Institute graduate Captain Herman W. Thompson, drew its members from Tallapoosa and surrounding counties.
 During the 1880's local citizens expressed an interest in organizing a militia company known as the "Alexander City Rifles" which apparently suffered from a lack of volunteers.
 America’s experience during the Spanish-American War and Philippine Insurrection however spurred an increase in Federal support and public interest in the new National Guard; by the outbreak of war in Europe in 1914 Alexander City would boast its own National Guard company.

-In 1916, the Alabama National Guard along with Captain Thompson’s company were sent to Nogales, Arizona to help keep the warring factions of the Mexican Revolution on their side of the border.
+In 1916, the Alabama National Guard along with Captain Thompson’s company were sent to Camp Stephen Little at Nogales, Arizona to help keep the warring factions of the Mexican Revolution on their side of the border.
 Months of drilling and marching in the dry American southwest followed while half way around the world the nations of Europe were locked in a death embrace on the muddy fields of France and Belgium.
 When the United States declared war on Germany in 1917, the 4th Alabama Infantry was Federalized and the Alexander City detachment became the nucleus of Co.
 H, 167th United States Infantry.

 The new 167th U.S. Infantry Regiment received additional recruits from other Alabama National Guard Regiments as well as draftees from all over the United States.
 The 167th U.S. Infantry left Montgomery on August 28, 1917 and detrained at Camp Mills at Long Island, New York a few days later.
 At Camp Mills, the 167th U.S. Infantry along with other former National Guard units from across the nation became a part of the 42nd "Rainbow" Division.